Dental Care When You Need It Most

 In some cases, your tooth may feel loose due to advanced gum (periodontal) disease.
 This is also an emergency.
 With immediate periodontal care, you may be able to save your tooth and halt the further progression of gum disease.

 If your tooth is knocked out, your condition is even more urgent.
 You need to have your tooth re-implanted and splinted within 1-2 hours.
 Recover it and grasp it by the crown (do not touch the root), then rinse it off and replace it in the socket or put it in a small bag of cold milk to keep it moist.
-Then, come see Dr. Michael Walton immediately for emergency dentistry in Bardstown.
+Then call our office so we can schedule you for our next available appointment.

 What to Do When you Have Bleeding Gums